active-logic/uta/Documentation/Notes/Notes.md

 I synchronized the Howl repo on my Windows machine and this reveals an error in `ThatGUI.cs`.
 I find it hard to explain since both cs and howl files are in source control.

 So I decided to do a Rebuild to clean things up.
 Well, Rebuild is still the nuclear option, let’s have a look.

-- it is building files under Howl/Tests/Data.

-Notes
-- Syntax highlighting for directives is so-so, probably not handled well by grammar
-- I added a directive to prevent building tests, however there is probably a use case for doing this properly...
-Probably

 ## Bridging token evaluation issues.